Learn how to install rain barrels and why rainwater harvesting is important. Includes, the pros, and cons of different rain barrel options.

-- Better for watering a garden: Most city water is treated with chlorine or chloramine, which is toxic to plants.
+- Better for watering your garden: Most city water is treated with chlorine or chloramine, which is toxic to plants.
 While the low levels in municipal water sources won’t kill your plants, it will harm the beneficial microorganisms in the soil.
 Also, an accumulation of fluoride in the soil from municipal water can harm plants.

 - Money-Saver: Depending on the cost of water in your region, collecting a bit of rainwater could cover the cost of installing a rain barrel within the first year or two.